U.S. will not ground Boeing 737 MAX planes after Ethiopia crash

-WASHINGTON/ADDIS ABABA (Reuters) - The U.S. aviation regulator said on Tuesday it would not ground Boeing 737 MAX planes after a crash in Ethiopia which killed 157 people, bucking a trend of countries around the world that have suspended the aircraft’s operations.
+WASHINGTON/ADDIS ABABA (Reuters) - The U.S. aviation regulator said on Tuesday it would not ground Boeing Co 737 MAX planes after a crash in Ethiopia which killed 157 people, bucking a trend of countries around the world that have suspended the aircraft’s operations.

 The Federal Aviation Administration’s acting administrator Dan Elwell said a review by the body “shows no systemic performance issues and provides no basis to order grounding the aircraft.”